psqlplus/psqlplus/README.rst

       -W, --password             Force password prompt.
       -w, --no-password          Never prompt for password.
       --single-connection        Do not use a separate connection for completions.
-      -v, --version              Version of pgcli.
+      -v, --version              Version of psqlplus.
       -d, --dbname TEXT          database name to connect to.
-      --pgclirc FILE             Location of pgclirc file.
+      --psqlplusrc FILE             Location of psqlplusrc file.
-      -D, --dsn TEXT             Use DSN configured into the [alias_dsn] section of pgclirc file.
+      -D, --dsn TEXT             Use DSN configured into the [alias_dsn] section of psqlplusrc file.
-      --list-dsn                 list of DSN configured into the [alias_dsn] section of pgclirc file.
+      --list-dsn                 list of DSN configured into the [alias_dsn] section of psqlplusrc file.
       --row-limit INTEGER        Set threshold for row limit prompt.
 Use 0 to disable prompt.
       --less-chatty              Skip intro on startup and goodbye on exit.